Choose Wisely: Roller Skates vs Inline Skates

 Overview

-Inline skates consist of 3–5 wheels aligned in a straight row.
-Shorter frames make it handy for swift and tight manoeuvres, while longer 4- or 5-wheel frames provide greater stability and a smoother ride at higher speeds.
-Designed for economy and distance, inline skates excel in speed and glide - though they demand more balance and exactness to perfect.
-Many styles also include a rear brake on one skate, aiding novices in regulating speed and stopping safely.
+Inline skates are characterised by 3–5 wheels positioned in a single file.
+Shorter frames facilitate tight corners and sharp manoeuvres, while longer 4- or 5-wheel frames enhance stability and provide smoother control at elevated speeds.
+Built for efficiency over distances, inline skates prioritise speed and gliding - though mastering them demands better balance and precision.
+Many models are equipped with a rear brake on one skate, simplifying speed control and safe stopping for novices.

 Ideal For: